turingschool/front-end-curriculum/projects/sorting-suite.md

 Sorting algorithms are one of the common domains for studying Computer Science data structures and algorithms.
 They give us an opportunity to focus on algorithms of various complexity all solving a relatively simple problem.

 In this project, you are challenged to implement *four* fundamental sorting algorithms.
-Your final submission should include at least these six files:
+Your final submission should include at least these eight files:

 * `bubbleSort.js`
 * `bubbleSort-test.js`